eljefe6a/BoggleMapReduce/README.md

 A program to use Hadoop MapReduce and Graph Theory to efficiently and scalably find all words in a Boggle roll.

 If you haven't ever played Boggle, refer to the (Wikipedia)[http://en.wikipedia.org/wiki/Boggle] page for how to play.
 To form a word in Boggle, you start with an arbitrary dice's letter and try to form a word with adjoining dices' letters.
+Keeping on going through all dice until you have found every word in roll.

 How to Use it
 =============